junqueiragaabi/junqueiragaabi.github.io/content/docs/_index.md

 ---
+title: "Documentation"
+description: "Learn how to use Blowfish and its features."

 cascade:
+  showDate: false
+  showAuthor: false
   invertPagination: true
-  showAuthor: false
-  showDate: false
-description: Learn how to use Blowfish and its features.
-title: Documentation
 ---

 {{< lead >}}